ThePay/api-client/.github/README.md

 $payment = $thePayClient->createPayment($createPayment);
 $redirectLink = $payment->getPayUrl();
 ```

 For more details and examples see [create-payment.md](../doc/create-payment.md)

 #### Payment method

 You have two options, regarding whether the payment method is preselected or not:
-- Payment method preselected in your e-shop (upon payment creation or later)
+- Payment *WITH* preselected method in your e-shop (upon payment creation or later)
-- Payment method NOT preselected - the customer will select payment method at ThePay gateway
+- Payment *WITHOUT* preselected method - the customer will choose the payment method at ThePay gateway

 The payment method can be preselected on your side simply by adding a parameter to the API call for payment creation.
 By using this approach you can fully customize how you want to display the payment methods in your e-shop.
-In addition, it is also possible to change the payment method from your side after it has been already created, if you need to do so for some reason.
+You can change the payment method on your side even after it has been created, if needed.

-If you do not preselect the payment method, the customer will be presented with payment method selection upon
+If you do not preselect the payment method, the customer will be prompted to choose one upon
-visiting ThePay gateway through the generated link.
+visiting ThePay gateway via the generated link.

 Note that even if the payment method is set from your side, the customer can still change it in ThePay gateway after redirection — unless this is explicitly forbidden.
 To prevent changes, you must specify the setting when creating the payment by adding the appropriate parameter to the payment creation API call.